China A-Shares: Perspectives From the Inside Out

 Turning anomalies into alpha – systematically

 Benchmark allocations tend to offer a shallow and undifferentiated approach to a market whose workings are decidedly different than most other markets in the world.
-And for the active investor, anomalies represent exploitable opportunities to generate alpha.
-In the A-share market, we believe a factor-based approach that targets specific stock attributes can offer an efficient and consistent way to sift through market noise and isolate the most compelling alpha opportunities.
+For the active investor, anomalies represent exploitable opportunities to generate alpha.

 1Bloomberg, as of 31 December 2018.